The Expatriarte [2012] Movie Review Recommendation

 Erased [2012]

-After he defeated aliens in Battle Los Angeles Aaron seemed pretty confident in his role as an bad-ass ex-CIA operative, but this is were the complaints about those little things start.
-While we later find out that he’s trained in combat, he’s initially presented as a smarty-geeky engineer; so he must be the worlds deadliest man combining both the brains and the brawn (still, an awesome performance by Aaron).
-While the main three characters are pretty well developed, the rest of them are cardboard cutouts with only one purpose: to say/do their thing to help the story going forward.
-It would be nice to see more elaborate story and more character-oriented, but it seems that the writer only had a general idea with the rest of the story working itself, without much thinking.
+After he defeated aliens in Battle Los Angeles Aaron seemed pretty confident in his role as a bad-ass ex-CIA operative.
+However, this is where the complaints about those little things start.
+While we later find out that he’s trained in combat, he’s initially presented as a smarty-geeky engineer.
+So, he must be the world’s deadliest man combining both the brains and the brawn.
+Despite all of this Aaron gave a pretty good performance.
+Ever since I saw him in Thank You For Smoking, I started to appreciate him more.
+While our three main characters are well-developed, the rest of them are just cardboard cutouts.
+They have only one purpose: to say or do their thing to push the story forward.

 Director: Philipp Stölzl